ynohtna92/twitch-plays/README.md

 Select: 7
 ```

-After you've set that up, open up your terminal and type `chmod +x TwitchPlays.py` then type `./TwitchPlays.py`.
-If your username/password is wrong you will be notified.
+After you've set that up, open up your terminal and type `chmod +x twitchplays.py` then type `./twitchplays.py`.

 Whilst the script is running make sure you have your emulator in focus as your primary window.
 If you click onto another window, the script won't work.
 If you're not able to stay focused on one window as you need to do other things with your computer, you could try running all of this from within a virtual machine.

+You can also view a stats page which can be freely modified using the provided template.
+The page is hosted at '127.0.0.1:8888' while running the script.

 --

 If you have any question or need help, feel free to [message me on Twitch](http://www.twitch.tv/message/compose?to=aidraj_) or send an email to `aidraj0 at gmail dot com`.

+Alternatively message the ownwer of this fork at [Twitch](http://www.twitch.tv/message/compose?to=anth92).

 You'll need to have VBA in focus for this to work, so your best bet would be to run all of this
 from within a VM.